sxvvv/sxvvv.github.io/_pages/about.md

 <!-- bundle exec jekyll serve -->
 I am Tian Ye, a Research Assistant in [ROAS](https://www.hkust-gz.edu.cn/academics/hubs-and-thrust-areas/systems-hub/robotics-and-autonomous-systems/) at HKUST,GZ, supervised by [Prof. Lei Zhu](https://sites.google.com/site/indexlzhu/home).
 I am also an incoming PhD student at HKUST@[ROAS Thrust](https://www.hkust-gz.edu.cn/academics/hubs-and-thrust-areas/systems-hub/robotics-and-autonomous-systems/).
 My primary research interests include computer vision and deep learning, mainly focusing on reversible imaging problems and image generation.
 I was honored to be supervised and collaborated with **Prof. Erkang Chen** and **Prof. Yun Liu** during my undergraduate studies.

+# 📰 News！！！
+We organize a **long video question-answering challenge** ([LOVEU@CVPR'24 Track 1: Long-term Video Question Answering](https://sites.google.com/view/loveucvpr24/track1)), focusing on video understanding task with tens of thousands of frames!
+The competition is ongoing, with a submission deadline of June 9th.

 # 📝 Selected Papers
 <p style='text-align: justify;'> My current research focuses on three main areas: <strong>(I)</strong> Addressing the challenges of real-world image restoration and enhancement by identifying and overcoming the limitations of existing learning-based methods. <strong>(II)</strong> Exploring vision problems related to photography, with the goal of producing images of superior visual quality. <strong>(III)</strong> Providing support for the art creation industry and digital asset generation through advancements in AIGC (Artificial Intelligence Generated Content) technology.